Updated: Jan 27

-One final recommendation for a “natural” treatment of the flu – because you never know when you are going to be unlucky enough to need this info.
-However, this would likely only be tolerated by older children or adults.
+One final recommendation for a natural treatment of the flu – because you never know when you are going to be unlucky enough to need this info.

 Those treated with the Echinacea Hot Drink took slightly longer for their flu like symptoms to resolve (compared to Tamiflu), but symptoms were minimal by days 2-3 (similar to Tamiflu).

 Echinacea reduced secondary bacterial infections (like pneumonia) even more than Tamiflu (6.5% of patients treated with Tamiflu had secondary illness vs just 2.5% of patients treated with Echinacea), and reduced the need for antibiotics similar to Tamiflu.

 And the icing on the cake... there were no GI side effects with Echinacea, vs 10% of patients taking Tamiflu who have GI symptoms (that are sometimes severe enough to cause the patient to stop taking the Tamiflu).